 I love rhubarb.
-From delicious easy Rhubarb Snack Cake to my most popular muffin recipe, Rhubarb Strawberry Oatmeal Muffins to a festive treat, try my Strawberry Rhubarb Shortcake.
+From delicious easy Rhubarb Snack Cake and Vegan Rhubarb Crumble to my most popular muffin recipe, Rhubarb Strawberry Oatmeal Muffins to a festive treat, try my Strawberry Rhubarb Shortcake.
 I'd love to hear from you if you try one or simply rate it with the easy star rating on the recipe card.

 How To Grow And Harvest

 I say snap because it should be pulled off the plant to try to avoid making flat spots that can trap water and cause rotting.
 If you're growing your own, rhubarb should be fed yearly with some compost, well-rotted manure or a general 10-10-10 fertilizer and if they start to flower, clip the flowering stalks off so that the plants energy goes into the edible stalks.

 Rhubarb is in the same family as Sorrel, another early spring growing perennial and is extremely cold hardy.

 NOTE: The leaves are poisonous so only use the stalks and throw those leaves in your compost.

 Visual Step by Step Instructions